queenofdowntime/shell-tutorial/osx_and_linux/exercises/hello_world.md

 Steps:

-Now if you run your script without any args it will still work, but it will have a random space for no good reason: "Hello !".
+Now if you run your script without any args it will still work, but it will have a random space: "Hello !".
 So we should set a default which will be called whenever our script determines that there are no args present.

 `if/else` statements are used in all programming languages to set a logical sequence of events.

 `if` a condition exists `then` do one thing, `else` do another thing.

 1. Open your script again.
 2. We need to check if the `name` variable has been set.
 There are several ways to do this and you can google for the variations.
 We are going to use `-n` right now.
 So in our code, somewhere under our function, we can enter:

   ```
   if [[ -n $name ]]; then
     say_hello